What is the Early Start Denver Model?

 What is the idea behind the Early Start Denver Model?

-Children with autism spectrum disorder (ASD) have difficulty learning how to communicate and develop relationships.
-This model aims to help children learn these skills by:
+Autistic children have difficulty learning how to communicate and develop relationships.
+This therapy aims to help children learn these skills by:

 - focusing on the communication and relationship skills children already have